Hay una sesión disponible:

 - Begin the practice of implementing and debugging digital systems with appropriate lab techniques including breadboarding and interpreting datasheets.

-- Simulate digital circuits with the free student edition of Mentor Graphics ModelSim.
+- Simulate digital circuits with a free version of ModelSim, a professional simulation tool.